cwalle123/D04-Journal-Paper/README.md

 and means that we are continuing with the assumptions that there is no correlation between different error types.

-Right now there are 3 tasks that need to tackled to make our model work:
+Right now there are 1 task that needs to be tackled to make our model work:

-1. We need to feed the new experimental data into the 4 statistical model.
-2. We need to feed the new experimental data into the graphs of the correlation between consective time steps
-3. We need to retrain the model on the new experimental data and validate it
+We need to retrain the model on the new experimental data and validate it

 This might seem like we need to redo a lot of things, but this isnt true.
-We already have our existing code working and these will be copy pasted over from the previous repository within the next 24 hours.
+We already have our existing code working.
 All we have to do is make sure that our previous code can handle this new data stream and regenerate the result figures.

-Feel free to join in on any of the tasks.
-Currently the ones working on them are:
-1. Manuel
-2. CJ
-3. Diogo

 More specific tasks and updates are to be added/completed in the TODO file.